aikmandean/hwyblvd-typescript-challenge/README.md

 4. Functions can take more than one.
 5. Functions can be deconstructed into them.
 6. Functions can take other functions using their deconstructor.
+7. They can be nullified.
+8. They can be optional.
+9. Functions may or may not include deconstruction behavior.

 > Playground Day 2